-The Council has an interest in two subsidiary companies currently operating.
+• The Council has an interest in two subsidiary companies currently operating.
 Following an assessment, the Council consolidated A Better Choice for Property Limited, and its subsidiary, A Better Choice of Property Development, based on materiality.

-4. Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty in the following Uncertainties Effect if Actual Results Item Uncertainties Differ from assumptions Pensions Estimation of the net liability to pay pensions depends on a number of complex judgements, relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-A 0.1% increase or decrease in the discount rate would result in a change in the liability of £4.773m and £9.875m respectively.
-A 1 year increase or decrease in the mortality assumption would result in a change in the pension liability of £7.123m and £6.548m respectively.
+4. Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty ltem Uncertainties Effect if Actual Results Differ from Pensions Estimation of the net liability to pay pensions depends on a number of complex judgements, relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied. assumptionsA 0.1% change in the discount rate would result in a change in the liability of £4.1m.A 1 year change in the mortality assumption would result in a £9.4m change in the pension liability.
 NNDR appeals liability From April 2013, the Council has been responsible for refunding successful appeals against past NNDR liabilities.
 Business Rates were revalued as at April 2017, therefore estimates of the possible effects on this council have been taken into account in these accounts and future funding assumptions.
-In regards to the provision for appeals, estimates have been calculated using the following methods, for each valuation list: (1) for the 2010 valuation list an estimate of successful appeals has been calculated using the Council's historic experience of appeals this has an average success rate of 34%.
+In regards to the provision for appeals, estimates have been calculated using the following methods, for each valuation list: (1) for the 2010 valuation list an estimate of successful appeals has been calculated using the Council's historic experience of appeals this has an average success rate of 29%.
 (2) There is not yet sufficient evidence to calculate the 2017 valuation list, If the level of successful appeals exceeds the assumptions already made, the cost will be met from future budgets.